Above and beyond problem resolution: The important distinction of Cybersecurity

 A great deal further

-Cybersecurity is not IT security.
+Cybersecurity is not IT security or data protection.
 Unlike most forms of theft, cybersecurity cannot rely upon more layers of protection.
 Walls and defenses each have their own weaknesses.
 In terms of software, those are back doors and exploits that can be taken advantage of by those seeking to bypass a system’s security.
 Instead of adding layers of defense, it adds more points of entry, effectively reversing the process.
 Other areas of security also deal with individuals or bands far more often than cybersecurity.
 Instead of an individual or small group as with most other areas of defense, a cybersecurity expert will admit that they must assume vast numbers of assailants.
 Problems are not isolated attacks or weaknesses.
 When a system is compromised, you do not have a single machine infected- the entire network is assumed to be affected.
 In such cases, experts cannot simply wipe a single terminal clean and reload.

 In most cases, security is looking to defend from the broadest terms on a simple ideology.
 In those terms, recovery is simple.
 Patch the hole, prevent that exploit from working in the future by recognizing the problem or programs designed to use it.
 Cybersecurity experts agree to a far more paranoid mindset.
 Each attack is assumed to be part of a larger, more organized group testing how vulnerable a system is.
 Experts here admit to large groups of individuals that work just as hard as those defending systems with the express purpose of undermining or bypassing the defenses of systems.
 As cliché as it sounds, a criminal group of individuals dedicated to stealing everything they can.
 A group just as capable and skilled as those trying to stop them.
 Consider the analogy of the police force: most see a bank robbery and find the criminals.
 Cybersecurity experts would be those at the station wondering just how many were involved in the planning of the heist, and how many are still out there learning where those caught went wrong.